-1 Corporate
+1 Corporate information

-information

-Aurinia Pharmaceuticals Inc. or the Company is late-stage clinical biopharmaceutical company, focused on developing and commercializing therapies to treat targeted patient populations that are suffering from serious diseases with a high unmet medical need.
-The Company is currently developing voclosporin, an investigational drug, for the treatment of lupus nephritis (LN), Dry Eye Syndrome (DES) and proteinuric kidney diseases.
+Aurinia Pharmaceuticals Inc. or the Company is a late-stage clinical biopharmaceutical company, focused on developing and commercializing therapies to treat targeted patient populations that are suffering from serious diseases with a high unmet medical need.
+The Company is currently developing voclosporin, an investigational drug, for the treatment of lupus nephritis (LN) and proteinuric kidney diseases.